captn3m0/captn3m0.github.com/pages/ebooks.md

 [Edgedancer Reread][cosmere] [[source][edgedancer-source]]
 : Tor re-read of Edgedancer, a novella between Books 2 & 3 in the Stormlight Archive.

-[Way of Kings Prime][cosmere] [[source][wokprime-source]]
-: Brandaon Sanderson published a few chapters from the earliest draft of Way of Kings (2002, while the book was published almost a decade later).

 [Hoshruba][hoshruba] (Translated by Musharraf Ali Farooqi) [[source][hoshruba-source]] : Tor's serialized publication of Hoshruba-The Land and the Tilism.
 This is just Vol 1 of the planned translation of the famous persian epic, [Hamzanama](https://en.wikipedia.org/wiki/Hamzanama).